ewfx/gaipl-aifast/README.md

 ![Screenshot 1](artifacts/demo/Screenshots/Appstartpage.jpg)

 ## 💡 Inspiration
-Organizations have tons of data lying scattered acros different systems.
+Organizations have tons of data lying scattered across different systems.
 Idea here is to organize it and provide a neat interface to the end user who can use natural language to find multitude of solutions which were hitherto unexplored

 ## ⚙️ What It Does
 It provides a interface to the user to query through issues in natural language and find matching ones in lightning quick time